Never Underestimate The Power Of Quality

-Even displays of household products become attractive if customers are able to see them work.
+Even displays of household products become attractive if customers can see products work.

-Costco is another store that offers samples to customers and the smell hits you the moment you walk in the store.
+Costco is another store that offers samples to customers, and the smell hits you the moment you walk into the store.

 It’s not uncommon to find out that a grocery store has artificial aroma sensors strategically placed around the store to motivate shoppers to buy more.

-Sniffing and smelling both have the same meaning and when it comes to product purchases we should be using our nose smells to guide our wallet.
+Sniffing and smelling both have the same meaning, and when it comes to product purchases, we should be using our nose smells to guide our wallets.

 Smell or Price

 I asked this question last night on CBB Facebook;

 Question: What is the main reason that you buy a product?
 Is it the smell or the price that Is most important?

 If both are a MUST for you, are you willing to pay more money for the product?